collective/collective.restapi.pam/docs/source/upgrade-guide.rst

 Upgrading to collective.restapi.pam 2.0.0
 -----------------------------------------

-The JSON response to a GET requests to the :ref:`translations` endpoint does not include anymore the language of the actual content item.
+The JSON response to a GET request to the :ref:`translations` endpoint does not include anymore the language of the actual content item.

-The JSON response to a GET requests to the :ref:`translations` endpoint includes the actual translations in an attribute called `items` instead of `translations`.
+The JSON response to a GET request to the :ref:`translations` endpoint includes the actual translations in an attribute called `items` instead of `translations`.

 These changes were done to behave like the other existing endpoints that are also expandable, which as